sOnnenen/Self-Host-private-AI-Assitant/readme.md

 Once it is installed open the terminal/command prompt and check the installation via `ollama --version` (this should show you the version number, ollama needs to be running in the background for this to work.)

-Download your prefered model from Ollama via ollama run "modelname" for example ```bash ollama run gemma3:1b ``` to install the Gemma3 model with 1 billion parameters.
+Download your prefered model from Ollama via ollama run "modelname" for example ` ollama run gemma3:1b ` to install the Gemma3 model with 1 billion parameters.

 Check that the model is working by prompting it directly in the terminal/command prompt.
 Exit via /bye.